 Michael Ross, Ph.D. has served as a member of our board of directors since February 2020.
-Since 2002, Dr. Ross has served as managing partner at SV Health Investors LLC, or SV Health, an investment firm focused on healthcare investing.
-Prior to joining SV Health, Mike held various positions including serving as Vice President, Medicinal and Biomolecular Chemistry at Genentech, Inc., a biotechnology company, from 1978 to 1990.
+Since 2002, Dr. Ross has served as managing partner at SV Health Investors fka SV Life Sciences, an investment firm focused on healthcare investing.
+Prior to joining SV Health, Mike held various positions including serving as CEO of several private biotechnology companies and as a Vice President at Genentech, Inc., a public biotechnology company, from 1978 to 1990.
 Dr. Ross received a Ph.D. from Caltech.
+Dr. Ross has served on the board of directors of a number of private and public biotechnology companies.
 We believe Dr. Ross is qualified to serve on our board of directors because of his experience in venture capital in the life sciences industry.

 Christina Rossi has served as a member of our board of directors since April 2021.
-Since October 2018, Ms. Rossi has served as chief commercial officer of Blueprint.
-From January 2015 to October 2018, Ms. Rossi served as the Multiple Sclerosis business unit head, North America, at Sanofi Genzyme, or Sanofi, a biotechnology company.
+Since October 2018, Ms. Rossi has served as chief commercial officer of Blueprint Medicines Corporation, a biopharmaceutical company.
+From January 2016 to October 2018, Ms. Rossi served as the Multiple Sclerosis business unit head, North America, at Sanofi Genzyme, or Sanofi, a biotechnology company.
 Previously, Ms. Rossi served as vice president, Multiple Sclerosis Sales at Sanofi form May 2014 to December 2015 and vice president, Multiple Sclerosis Patient and Provider Services at Sanofi from June 2012 to May 2014.
 Prior to joining Sanofi, Ms. Rossi served in various roles at Biogen, including head, commercial strategy for Eidetica Biopharma GmbH, Biogen's biosimilar-focused venture, and U.S. brand leader for TYSABRI® (natalizumab).
 In addition, Ms. Rossi consulted in the healthcare practice at the Boston Consulting Group.
-Ms. Rossi holds a B.S. in biology, cum laude, from Duke University and an M.B.A. from Harvard Business School.
+Ms. Rossi hology, cum laude, from Duke University and an M.B.A. from Harvard Business School.
 We believe Ms. Rossi is qualified to serve on our board of directors because of her experience as a senior executive of several life sciences companies and knowledge of the life sciences industry.